 Our Analysis and Test Results

 The lightest and smallest self-inflating sleeping pad we tested, the Therm-A-Rest ProLite falls a little short in the warmth and comfort departments.
 Therm-a-Rest has given it an updated one-way valve system that helps with inflation and durability.

-At 3, the ProLite has the lowest R-value of 2.7.
+With new testing standards, the ProLite has been downgraded to an R-value of 2.7.
 This is one of the lowest R-values in our fleet.
-We recommend this pad for 3-season camping as long as the temperatures don't drop too low.
-We would not recommend sleeping on snow with the ProLite, but if you want to extend the season of this pad, you could supplement its warmth by using a foam pad such as the Therm-a-Rest Ridge Rest SOLite (underneath your ProLite).
+We recommend this pad for summer camping as long as the temperatures don't drop too low.
+We would not recommend sleeping on snow with the ProLite, but if you want to extend the season of this pad, you could supplement its warmth by pairing it with a lightweight foam pad.

-If you're looking for something that is small, light, durable, and self-inflating, especially in a women's version, the ProLite may be ideal.
+If you're looking for something small, light, durable, and self-inflating, especially in a women's version, the ProLite may be ideal.
 If you are going somewhere where abrasion or rough, unprotected sleeping conditions are likely — such as the desert - the ProLite would be a good choice.
-We like all of the above-mentioned things about this pad, but wish that it were just a little warmer.
+We like all of the above-mentioned things about this pad, but wish that it were just a little warmer and more comfortable.